Stigma Is Out, Choice Is In: The Trendy New Way To Quit Drinking

 With this increased recognition has come greater understanding, acceptance, and a powerful new shift in how people “quit.”
 Past ideas about alcohol consumption are giving way to more modern concepts, based on the latest developments in scientific research.

-The Rise of Telehealth
+The Benefits of Telehealth

-As the pandemic rolls on, the rise of telehealth has been a literal lifesaver for millions.
+The rise of telehealth has been a literal lifesaver for millions.
 For patients and medical staff, the ability to connect remotely has meant increasing access to treatment.
 Programs like Ria Health are an ideal fit for the current age.

 Whatever option people choose, it is clear that thousands of people are reconsidering, re-evaluating, and changing their relationship with alcohol.
 It is often not an easy process.
 But now there are options grounded in science and the latest research.